NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs

 \subsection{Processing the Two-Epoch Images}

-We perform NIRCam imaging reduction for the new data from the Deep-1 epoch following the procedures of the first NIRCam epoch (Wide-1.1) data presented in NEXUS EDR \citep{nexus-edr}.
+We perform NIRCam imaging reduction for the new data from the Deep-1 epoch following the procedures for the first NIRCam epoch (Wide-1.1) data presented in the NEXUS Early Data Release \citep[EDR;][]{nexus-edr}.
 The standard reduction steps include stage 1 detector-level corrections, stage 2 image calibration, and stage 3 mosaic construction.
 Prior to stage 3, we remove a pedestal background, ``1/f'' noise, and large-scale ``wisp'' emission, and mask other artifacts caused by scattered light\footnote{\url{https://jwst-docs.stsci.edu/known-issues-with-jwst-data/nircam-known-issues/nircam-scattered-light-artifacts}, including dragon's breath, large-scale parallel striping, and ``claws''}.
 We aggressively mask the source emission during ``1/f'' noise removal step and use a high threshold for per-channel noise removal to achieve better performance.
-In the meantime, we adopt the input pixel “shrunk” fraction \texttt{pixfrac} of 1 instead of 0.8 for the NEXUS EDR in the poorly sampled case in Deep epochs with only 1 or 2 dithered exposures.
-We further refine the astrometric alignment by (1) grouping long wavelength (LW) detector images of the same pointings together as they share the same field-of-view; and (2) iteratively grouping different pointings together if their overlapping area $>1$ arcmin$^2$ to secure robust relative astrometry among each detector image.
-We finally tie the internally aligned detector image groups to GAIA DR3 if at least 15 objects are matched, otherwise to the Subaru Hyper Suprime-Cam (HSC) catalog of The Hawaii eROSITA Ecliptic Pole Survey \citep[HEROES;][]{HEROES}.
-Therefore, we re-reduce the first epoch data to ensure consistence among different epochs.
+In the meantime, we adopt the input pixel “shrunk” fraction \texttt{pixfrac} of 1 instead of 0.8 for the NEXUS EDR in the poorly sampled images (i.e., the Deep epochs) with only 1 or 2 dithered exposures.
+We further refine the astrometric alignment by: (1) grouping long-wavelength (LW) detector images of the same pointings together as they share the same field of view; and (2) iteratively grouping different pointings together if their overlapping area $>1$ arcmin$^2$ to secure robust relative astrometry among each detector image.
+We finally tie the internally aligned detector image groups to GAIA DR3 if at least 15 objects are matched, otherwise to the Subaru Hyper Suprime-Cam (HSC) catalog of the Hawaii eROSITA Ecliptic Pole Survey \citep[HEROES;][]{HEROES}.
+Therefore, we re-reduce the first epoch data to ensure consistency among different epochs.
 For each epoch, we merge the dithered images to produce a single-epoch mosaic.
 Our final mosaics have a pixel scale of 0\farcs03, with an additional 0\farcs06 version for the F444W filter.
-The observing time differences during each epoch ($\sim$5 mins) across dithered images are negligible for the interested variability timescales (months) in this work.
+The observing time differences during each epoch ($\sim$5 min.) across the dithered images are negligible for the interested variability timescales (months) in this work.
 The overlays of NIRCam images from these two epochs are shown in Fig.~\ref{fig:layout}.
-There is approximately $\sim 60\,{\rm arcmin^2}$ area covered by both epochs, which is the primary area for our variability study.
+There is approximately a $\sim 60\,{\rm arcmin^2}$ area covered by both epochs, which is the primary area for our variability study.